 I tested the best VPNs out there and was able to get a Brazilian IP address with each of my top 3 choices

 - Step 1.
 Pick a VPN.
-Choose a good VPN with at least 1 server in Brazil — I recommend Private Internet Access because it has great security, works with Netflix Brazil and Amazon Prime Brazil, and provides lightning-fast speeds.
+Choose a good VPN with at least 1 server location in Brazil — I recommend Private Internet Access because it has great security, works with Netflix Brazil and Amazon Prime Brazil almost all of the time, and provides lightning-fast speeds.

 - Step 2.
 Install the VPN.
 It only takes 1–2 minutes to download and install most VPNs (just follow the installation wizard).
 If you want to use the VPN on multiple devices, check how many simultaneous connections the VPN offers — Private Internet Access, my number one pick, allows up to 10 connections.